prjemian/specdomain/src/specdomain/doc/style_guide.rst

 		THE SOFTWARE IS SUPPLIED "AS IS" WITHOUT WARRANTY OF ANY KIND.

-		Neither the United States GOVERNMENT, nor the United States Department of Energy, NOR uchicago argonne, LLC, nor any of their employees, makes any warranty, express or implied, or assumes any legal liability or responsibility for the accuracy, completeness, or usefulness of any information, data, apparatus, product, or process disclosed, or
+		Neither the United States GOVERNMENT, nor the United States Department of Energy, NOR UChicago Argonne, LLC, nor any of their employees, makes any warranty, express or implied, or assumes any legal liability or responsibility for the accuracy, completeness, or usefulness of any information, data, apparatus, product, or process disclosed, or